feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 The problem sometimes looks bigger than it really is.

-If it is really big (which can happen), I now have an issue for it - and I don't like to leave issues open.
+If it is really big (which can happen), I now have a GitHub issue for it - and I don't like to leave issues open.

 ## Improve my dev environment